fc-minecraft/hoc2023-md/scene3b.md

 # Bird Trouble

 ## Step 1
 You figured out the hidden words!
 Now, we noticed there are two unused blocks that might be useful.
 Leave the coding screen and see if you can find a dumpster to put the trash into.

-#### ~ tutorialhint
 No coding is required here.
 Exit the coding window and find the dumpster.

 ```ghost
 hoc2023Disable.scene3_SearchForGarbage()